derbyparty/derby-router/README.md

 app.serverDel(...);
 ```

-### Route names and pathes
+### Route names and paths

 First two parameters in routes are `name` and `path`.
 For example:
 ```js
 app.get('main', '/main');
 ```
-To tell the truth the order is not important, so you can define the route like
+Their order is not actually important, so you can define the route like this:
-this:
 ```js
 app.get('/main', 'main');
 ```
-Or even just:
+Or simply:
 ```js
 app.get('main');
 ```
-Path will be extracted automatically from the name: 'main' -> '/main'
+In the latter case the path is going to be generated automatically from the route name: 'main' -> '/main'.
-Look at the examples:
+Here are some more examples:

 | name | path |
 |------|------|
 | main | /main |
 | items:item | /items/item |

-That is quite convinient for sipmle pathes, also possible to define only `pathes`,
+This is quite convinient for sipmle paths.

+It's also possible to define only **paths** -- in this case **names** are gonna be converted automatically.
-so `names` will be converted automatically.
-For example you can define the route
+For example you can define the route like this:
-like this:

 ```js
 app.get('/main');
 ```

-A few examples:
+A few more examples:

 | path | name |
 |------|------|